kapusta/pzgps/README.md

 Now that data is coming from the gps unit, thru `gpsd`, we can read that data from node with the help of [node-gpsd](https://github.com/eelcocramer/node-gpsd).

+Run `npm install` to install the dependencies, including [node-gpsd](https://github.com/eelcocramer/node-gpsd)

-This will handle the starting and stopping of `gpsd` for us and provide the data as JSON.
+This will handle the streaming of data from `gpsd` for us and provide the data as JSON (it can also start and stop the daemon, you should read the docs).

-Have a look at the index.js file in this repo and try `node index.js` in your terminal.
+Have a look at the `index.js` in this repo and run `npm start` in your terminal.
 If everything is set up correctly, you should see some basic info, then a bunch of TPV events streaming by.
 Now you have something you can write an application around.

+# Using up the WebSocket

+The `index.js` file requires `ws` and sets up a very basic server (on port 9000 be default).